Troškūnai

-Troškūnai is the second smallest city in Lithuania.
+Troškūnai is the second smallest city in Lithuania, with a population of only 378.
 It is located 14 km west from Anykščiai.

 Etymology

 From the end of the 17th century to the end of the 18th century, the town was officially called Vladislavovas (in the 17th century the town belonged to the landlord Vladislovas Sakalauskas), but the names Troškūnai and Traškūnai has been used at the same time, it is likely a personal place name derived from the surname Troškūnas.
 Although the surname is extremely rare, there are surnames Troška, Troškauskas, and Troškūnas may have been a derivative of the patronymic suffix "-ūnas" from the surname Troška.
 In the interwar period, the normative form of the place name was Traškūnai, a form of the place name with an "a" in the stem, which has been mentioned since the 16th century.
 In other languages the town is known as: Traszkuny.

 The folk etymology suggests that the name may have been inspired by the swampy forest near the town, which was set on fire by lightning strike, but because of the high humidity, it did not burn as much as it smoked.
 As the Lithuanian word "trošku" means smothery, smoggy, stuffy.